 Pour the filling into the par-baked crust.

-Step 4- Bake
+Bake

 Sweet potato pie bakes low and slow at 350 F degrees.
 The pie is ready when the center is still slightly jiggly.
-This takes about 50 minutes if you properly cooked your oven after baking the crust.
+This takes about 50 minutes if you properly cooled your oven after baking the crust.

-Cool the pie on a rack in a cool space, but not in the refrigerator, for at least 2 hours and then move to the fridge and chill an additional 4 hours.
+If the edges of the pie begin to brown you can cover them with a cake shield.
+Remove the pie from the oven and cool on a rack in a cool space, but not in the refrigerator, for at least 2 hours.
+Then move to the fridge and chill an additional 4 hours.
 The custard needs time to properly set.

 Serve your pie with whipped cream or add the marshmallow meringue right before serving.

-👩🏻🍳 Expert Tip
+👩🏻🍳 Expert Tips

-To get a smooth cut on your pie slices warm your knife under hot tap water.
+- To get a smooth cut on your pie slices warm your knife under hot tap water.
 Dry with a towel and wipe on just a dab of olive oil.
-The heat will easily cut trough the pie and the oil will prevent the custard filling from sticking to the knife.
+The heat will easily cut through the pie and the oil will prevent the custard filling from sticking to the knife.

 Cover leftover pie with aluminum foil and refrigerate for 2 to 3 days.
 But who are you kidding?
 It isn't going to last that long.

-More Gluten-Free Baking Recipes
+More Gluten-Free Desserts

 💬Frequently Asked Questions